codeforhuntsville/HSVTransitBeacon/README.md

 Android app for reporting the current location of devise with this application installed.

-Written by the Code for Greenville NC CfA Brigade, it has been adapted to track the Huntsville Trolley and Shuttle Buses but the Code for Huntsville CfA Brigade.
+Written by the Code for Greenville NC CfA Brigade, it has been adapted to track the Huntsville Trolley and Shuttle Buses by the Code for Huntsville CfA Brigade.

 ## Dependencies
 - Development